wtv-411/msntv2-service-archive/README.md

 - SG (sgX.msntv.msn.com)
 	- Maps (Only search page and some assets saved)
 	- Help (only table of contents saved)
+- Trusted SG (sgX.trusted.msntv.msn.com)
+	- GatePage.aspx (Anduril service script)
+		- `Bootstrap::Authorize` (kickstart.aspx, originally from archive.midnightchannel.net)
+	- Chat (partially recovered)
+		- The original HTML file was retrieved from archive.midnightchannel.net and showed signs of outside modification, and was also missing images as well as the original parameters.js and scrollingdiv.htc files.
+The chat HTML has been restored to the best of my ability by removing obvious modifications and restoring scrollingdiv.htc and the code that was likely stored in parameters.js.
+This is by no means an accurate representation of the original web page though since so much of the original page has been lost.
 - Help (help.msn.com)
 	- Some Help pages and related assets saved